 Louie's is situated a bit further back from the lake than some of the others on this list, but that doesn't impact the view at all.
 The straight-on view of the lighthouse is beautiful, and the atmosphere is always lively.
 Folks out for a walk, with or without the family dog, can take a nice break on the western facing covered patio, provided there's a table open.

 Redrock Canyon Grill

-Redrock Canyon Grill also has locations in Tulsa, Wichita and Southlake, Texas, but the others just can't quite duplicate Oklahoma City's lakeside version.
+Redrock Canyon Grill also has other locations in Oklahoma, Kansas, and Southlake, Texas, but the others just can't quite duplicate Oklahoma City's lakeside version.
 Still casual but more upscale than Louie's or Mama Roja, Redrock focuses on Southwest American cuisine.
 The wood fire-roasted rotisserie chicken is the standout, but the menu also features other quality meat dishes such as meatloaf, steak and pork chops as well as barbecue ribs and salmon.